MrVal042/Business-venture/README.md

 ### https://aditya-sridhar.github.io/simple-reactjs-app
 This URL has the application deployed in

-## Prerequisites
+# Prerequisites
+*guide to run the source code locally on your machine

-* check if you have node.js in your machine
+### check if you have node.js in your machine
 ```bash
 node -v
 ```
-*if
+*if you don't have it on your machine

 ### Install Node JS
 Refer to https://nodejs.org/en/ to install nodejs

 ### Install create-react-app
 Install create-react-app npm package globally.
-This will help to easily run the project and also build the source files easily.
+*This will help to easily run the project and also build the source files easily.
 Use the following command to install create-react-app

 ```bash
 npm install -g create-react-app
 ```
-## Live Application URL

-The Application is deployed in https://mrval042.github.io/business-venture

-Click on the link to see the application

 ## Cloning and Running the Application in local

 Clone the project into local

-Install all the npm packages.
-Go into the project folder and type the following command to install all npm packages
+* Install all the npm packages.
+*Go into the project folder and type the following command to install all npm packages

 ```bash
 npm install
 ```

-In order to run the application Type the following command
+* In order to run the application Type the following command

 ```bash
 npm start